SHU-FLYMAN/HDR-NET/README.md

 This paper is processing in "Optics Express".
 A preprint version is avaiable at URL: https://doi.org/10.1364/opticaopen.25864942

-The dataset is avaiable at the baidu pan:
+The dataset is avaiable at the baidu Netdisk:

 Link：https://pan.baidu.com/s/1iGAlyMaGhI73LmuKyJhWSQ?pwd=qzwp